XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Brad Jacobs

-Well Scott e-commerce saved us in April frankly it was our strongest performing vertical across the board it was actually going up and most of everything else was going down food and beverage was also strong but you take out the e-com and takeout food and beverage except for a few little specifics all other parts of transportation logistics did not perform well from the middle of March till to the end of April it's a great business to be in right now because it's not a cyclical phenomenon in our opinions much as a secular phenomenon we expect some of these behavioral changes that are taking place during the pandemic to continue post pandemic we had 9% organic revenue growth in our last mile business in the first quarter and that's the stand out and the reason is people were inside and people were ordering exercise equipment online people were ordering DIY and lawn and garden and home improvements from their homes people ordering appliances and home electronics online so that that growth of online is a big we are a big beneficiary of that.
-Of course in Europe we're the largest provider of e-fulfillment services for e-commerce and that's also been really positive recently and then if you look at reverse logistics and we do so many different diversified things in reverse returns management around the globe that's also a winner that’s going against the trend here I mean OMNI channel and so forth and so on so I think e-com is a good place to be right now and fortunately we have a good exposure to it it's not the majority of our business though.
+Well, Scott, e-commerce saved us in April, frankly.
+It was our strongest performing vertical across the board.
+It was actually going up and most everything else was going down.
+Food and beverage was also strong but, if you take out the e-com and if you take out food and beverage, except for a few little specifics, all other parts of transportation logistics did not perform well from the middle of March till to the end of April.
+It's a great business to be in right now, because it's not a cyclical phenomenon, in our opinion, as much as a secular phenomenon.
+We expect some of these behavioral changes that are taking place during the pandemic to continue post-pandemic.
+We had 9% organic revenue growth in our last mile business in the first quarter and that's a standout, and the reason is people were inside and people were ordering exercise equipment online.
+People were ordering DIY and lawn and garden and home improvement from their homes.
+People ordering appliances and home electronics online, so that that growth of online is a big -- we are a big beneficiary of that.
+Of course in Europe we're the largest provider of e-fulfillment services for e-commerce and that's also been really positive recently.
+And then if you look at reverse logistics, and we do so many different diversified things in reverse and returns management around the globe, that's also a winner that’s going against the trend here.
+I mean, omnichannel and so forth and so on.
+So, I think e-com is a good place to be right now and, fortunately, we have a good exposure to it.
+It's not the majority of our business though.

 Scott Schneeberger

 Okay thanks.
-And then with regard to the $700 million to a $1 billion long term profit growth plan initiative could you just provide an update obviously there's a lot of focus on cost efficiencies in this environment so I am just curious what the look of that is right now and how meaningful that could be in 2020?
+And then with regard to the $700 million to $1 billion long term profit growth plan initiative could you just provide an update obviously there's a lot of focus on cost efficiencies in this environment so I am just curious what the look of that is right now and how meaningful that could be in 2020?
 Thanks.

 Brad Jacobs

-The 10 levers are still very much on obviously we're prioritizing the health and the safety of employees over the 10 levers, but the 10 levers are still important for the financial health of our employees and some of the initiatives are on kind of pause, but others are full speed ahead, so that the major projects and the biggest ones that are still full speed ahead are pricing algorithms, because every time we get pricing right, it optimizes our bottom line, because we don’t lose business that we shouldn’t lose and we get business that we should get and we don’t leave money on the table unnecessarily.
-And in pricing, the pricing initiatives affects all of our business, all of our business involve pricing.
+The 10 levers are still very much on.
+Obviously we're prioritizing the health and the safety of employees over the 10 levers, but the 10 levers are still important for the financial health of our employees, and some of the initiatives are on kind of pause, but others are full speed ahead.
+So, the major projects and the biggest ones that are still full speed ahead are pricing algorithms, because every time we get pricing right, it optimizes our bottom line, because we don’t lose business that we shouldn’t lose and we get business that we should get and we don’t leave money on the table unnecessarily.
+And in pricing, the pricing initiatives affect all of our business, all of our businesses involve pricing.

-The other lever that is growing and it’s growing in importance is automation, particularly warehouse automation.
-One of the things that we had to focus on and deal with in a way that no one focused on of course, how do you run a warehouse with keeping 6-feet distancing, which mean everybody?
-How do you run cross dock facility with 6-feet distancing around everybody?
-In the warehouse, we are farther along on automation than we are in LTL, but even in LTL, some of the equipment over time can be automated for safety’s sake, proficiency sake.
-In the warehouse, we are either the leader or one of the top two leaders in warehouse automation in all of our robotics and our AI and our machine learning, it’s all – we are doubling down on that.
+The other lever that is growing, and it’s growing in importance, is automation, particularly warehouse automation.
+One of the things that we had to focus on and deal within a way that no one focused on before was how do you run a warehouse with keeping 6-feet distancing between everybody?
+How do you run a cross dock facility with 6-feet distancing around everybody?
+In the warehouse, we are farther along on automation than we are in LTL, but even in LTL, some of the equipment, over time, can be automated for safety’s sake, for efficiency’s sake.
+In the warehouse, we are either the leader or one of the top two leaders in warehouse automation.
+And all of our robotics and our AI and our machine learning, it’s all – we are doubling down on that.
 That’s something that we are still spending money on and we feel good about spending money on that, because forget about the long-term, even in the medium-term, there is going to be a big return on that.
-Customers like it, our workers like it frankly.
+Customers like it, our workers like it, frankly.

-Of the other levers, the Smart workforce planning tools, labour management tools to enhance productivity.
-Those are also full speed ahead.
+Of the other levers, the Smart workforce planning tools, the labor management tools to enhance productivity, those are also full speed ahead.
 I am so happy that we had Smart rolled out to the majority of our locations, where we have workers prior to this pandemic, because we would have never been able to manage the headcount so accurately as we did.
 It would have been much more random.
-So, getting the right size of the staffing, getting the right blend between full-time and part-time, getting the right shift time and shift ending, Smart saves the day on that one.
-So that’s still full speed ahead.
+So, getting the right size of the staffing, getting the right blend between full-time and part-time, getting the right shift times and shift endings.
+Smart saved the day on that one.
+So, that’s still full speed ahead.
 In LTL, we are still working on the P&D optimization.
 That’s something that’s very important.
-We are not having stopped on that.
-We are still working on the line-haul optimization and of course, the pricing opportunities there.
+We are not – haven’t stopped on that.
+We are still working on the line-haul optimization and, of course, the pricing opportunities there.
 When you look at the 10 levers, most of them are driven by technology.
-So, our tech team is all working from home and of course, lot of them always work from home that’s the tech kind of thing.
-And they have been highly productive and highly focused that keeping progress made on these very, very important levers.
+So, our tech team is all working from home and of course, a lot of them always work from home, that’s a tech kind of thing.
+And they have been highly productive and highly focused on keeping progress made on these very, very important levers.

 Scott Schneeberger